hardik-kh/GUI-Calculator/README.md

+# GUI-CALCULATOR
-# This is a GUI-CALCULATOR by using tkinter and can perform for scientific calculations
+This is a GUI- CALCULATOR formed using tkinter and can be used to perform scientific calculations.